chugachski/wdi-project-1/README.md

 If the player needs to draw a card, I used javascript and the DOM to create a new div and populate it with text representing the card that was drawn from the shuffled deck.
 However, I was unable to add event listeners that would allow that card to be played when clicked because of the way I wrote the previous code.

-Problems: Several objectives were not met:
+Problems:
-    1. logic does not verify that a play is valid-- you can cheat!
+* Logic does not verify that a play is valid-- you can cheat!
-    2. drawn cards cannot be played (see above)
+* Drawn cards cannot be played (see above)
-    3. I couldn't come up with any straighforward logic to tell if the game was over-- I can't check to see if a hand is empty, because when a card is spliced out, it gets replaced with a placeholder to retain the order so that cards display properly
-    4. The game can't be called 'Crazy Eights' in truth (although it did drive me crazy) because there is no logic to ask what suit to change to if an 8 is played.
-This logic was in a previous version that relied on prompts to collect information from the user but was unusable when I started to think about how it would actually be interacted with in the browser.
-    5. There has to be a better way to add event listeners to 16 cards at once, but I didn't get the loop I designed to work right.
+* There has to be a better way to add event listeners to 16 cards at once, but I didn't get the loop I designed to work right.

 Comments:
 Although I learned some valuable things, this game is not what I wanted it to be.
 I got bogged down in a few key places that took up an unreasonable amount of time.
-In the future I'd like to rewrite this to actually work, and have card images instead of numbers.
-But before this project, I had no concept of how all these pieces interact, and now I have a basic idea.
+In the future I'd like to rewrite this to work better, and have card images instead of numbers.
+But before this project, I had no concept of how all these pieces interact, but now I have a basic idea.

 ### Citation:
 Based fisher yates shuffle function on code from: